 First played in 2017, the CJ Cup is one of the newest additions to the PGA Tour.
 The host course is usually the Nine Bridges Golf Club which is located on Jeju Island in South Korea, though has switched to Shadow Creek, Nevada, in the USA for 2020 and The Summit Club, also in Nevada, in 2021 and Congaree Golf Club in South Carolina in 2022.

 One of the big, long running topics in golf over the last few years is the idea that the PGA, European and other tours around the world will eventually merge to form a global tour.
-The PGA Tour has certainly been increasing its reach in recent and now has a fully fledged Asian Swing which begins with the CJ Cup and is followed by the Zozo Championship in Japan.
+The PGA Tour has certainly been increasing its reach in recent and had been part of a fully fledged Asian Swing which began with the CJ Cup and was followed by the Zozo Championship in Japan.

-The $9.75 million prize fund ensures a top quality field takes part with the first three tournaments won Justin Thomas (twice) and Brooks Koepka, who have five majors between them.
+The $10.5 million prize fund ensures a top quality field takes part with the first three tournaments won Justin Thomas (twice) and Brooks Koepka, who have six majors between them.